-Stoves must be installed to current Building Regulations National and European Standards and per our Installation / User instructions supplied with the stove.
+Stoves must be installed to current Building Regulations, National and European Standards and per our Installation / User instructions supplied with the stove.
 Installation must be carried out by a competent installer.

 Using a non approved fuel may cause damage to the stove and will not be covered by our guarantee.
 Wood needs to be dry and seasoned (maximum 20% moisture content).
-Do not use household coal, petroleum based fuels, Petrocoke,Cozycoke,Excell, Burnwell and Anthracite.
-(A comprehensive list of approved fuels for closed appliances is available on the HETAS website)

-Usage of our multi fuel stoves should be as per our Installation / User Instructions provided with the stove.
+Usage of our woodburning stove should be as per our Installation / User Instructions provided with the stove.